-Sourcing their fish from the Honolulu Fish Auction, Nico’s offers a variety of fresh seafood for a moderate price.
-Providing outdoor seating with ocean views of the harbor, this place comes well-recommended, having won awards as Honolulu’s best seafood eatery several years in a row.
-Nico’s has also been featured on the Food Network show “Diners, Drive-Ins and Dives” with Guy Fieri.
-Whether you want a poke bowl, swordfish, seared ahi, or one of the gourmet Hawaiian plate lunches, Nico’s is definitely a restaurant to prioritize.
+Sourcing their fish from the Honolulu Fish Auction, Nico’s offers fresh seafood at affordable prices.
+Providing outdoor seating with harbor views, this place comes well-recommended.
+This is because it has won awards as Honolulu’s best seafood eatery several years in a row.
+Even the Food Network show, Diners, Drive-Ins and Dives, has featured Nico’s.
+So whether you want poke, seared ahi or Hawaiian plate lunch, Nico’s is definitely a must-try.

 Helena’ Hawaiian Food

 Open since 1946, Helena’s won the 2014 Award for Best Hawaiian Food.
 This family-owned restaurant offers favorites such as poi, lomi salmon, pipikaula, laulau and kalua pig.
 They also feature butterfish and chicken long rice, all with Hawaiian sea salt and Maui onion on the side.
 For dessert, try their haupia, which is like a coconut custard.
 If you are looking for authentic Hawaiian food flavored to perfection, Helena’s is the place to go.

 Ethel’s Grill is a popular lunchtime hotspot in Honolulu.
 The modest exterior conceals a restaurant that celebrity chefs, like Roy Yamaguchi, love to frequent.
 The interior showcases pictures of famous locals, old newspaper articles and art from sumo wrestlers on the wall.
 Don’t let the décor fool you.
 Ethel’s won the Silver Medal of the Hale Aina Award 2014 for Best Hole-in-the-Wall restaurant.
 The tataki sashimi and the jumbo pork katsu are must-haves.